-As a point of interest, the tantalizing photo (left) of Henry Dutton with Gregory Peck (from the 1948 Brown University Alumni Monthly) is included, as it is the only picture we have come across so far in our ongoing research.
-This photo was 12 years after the known collaboration.
+The tantalizing photo (left) of Henry Dutton with Gregory Peck in the 1948 Brown University Alumni Monthly is the only image of Dutton we have come across so far in our ongoing research.
+This photo from 12 years after the known collaboration.

 The collaboration of Ed Roman and Henry Dutton produced two fully developed songs: "All Because of You" and "Are You Really in Love?"